-- use a different user interface than the main GUI (for example, VBoxSDL or the headless VBoxVRDP server); - enable VRDP support for a VM; - control some of the more advanced and experimental configuration settings for a VM.
+- use a different user interface than the main GUI (for example, VBoxSDL or the headless VBoxVRDP server); - control some of the more advanced and experimental configuration settings for a VM.

 There are two main things to keep in mind when using VBoxManage: First, VBoxManage must always be used with a specific "subcommand", such as "list vms" or "createvm" or "startvm".
-All the subcommands that VBoxManage supports are described in detail in Chapter 7, VBoxManage reference.
+All the subcommands that VBoxManage supports are described in detail in chapter 8, VBoxManage reference, page 82.